mtqoi/dibbity/README.md

 - pull all data for model through locally (e.g. to populate a duckdb database)

 Long term:
-- better interactions with LookML e.g. get difference between `view.lkml` fields and dbt model fields
+- better interactions with LookML e.g. get difference between `view.lkml` fields and dbt model fields (need to finish my lookml parser first)
 - syncing descriptions
+- just grab the filepath for the view that implements the dbt model (easy)